 - Moongel and tape are lifesavers when recording drums.
 They allow you to control the level of dampening to achieve your desired sound from the drums.
 When a drum might have too much ring, you can dampen the drum to get a more focused sound.

 - Hit the middle of the drum skins throughout the performance.
-It is easily audible when there are inconsistencies of when the drumsticks hit the drum skin.
-It is crucial the drums are balanced, clear and punchy.
+It is easily audible when there are inconsistencies while hitting the drums.
+It is crucial the drums are balanced, clear, and punchy.

 - Ensure you have tightened all the stands and cymbal wingnuts so there is nothing loose or becomes undone during recording.

 - Relax and enjoy playing the drums!
 It’s in the state of relaxed concentration that we perform at our best.
 And trying too hard can create physical tension whilst playing – having a detrimental effect.

 - Trust in your own abilities.
 Instinctive, innermost confidence exists without you needing to search for it.
 You will be able to play at your peak performance without overthinking.